khakhalin/notes/01_Tools_and_Logistics.md

 * For **conditional data retrieval**, either logical indexing `d.loc[d.x>0]` (can be combined with list comprehensions, can be written to) or queries: `d.query('x>0')` (easier to read, slightly faster, but cannot be written to).
 * Conditional indexing supports functions, as long as they take, and return, Pandas series (or something similar, like Numpy array)

+## Scikit-learn
+* A bunch of notebooks that implement all key ML methods, by Aurélien Geron, to accompany his book ("Hands-On Machine Learning with Scikit-Learn and TensorFlow"): https://github.com/ageron/handson-ml2

 ## Coding habits for data scientists
 * Keep code clean (not smelly).
 Types of **smells** ([ref](https://www.thoughtworks.com/insights/blog/coding-habits-data-scientists)):
     * Dead code (commented, inconsequential)